Miniplane Top 80

 Priming the fuel system on a paramotor – see "Starting your paramotor" below

-Propeller bolt shear problems – Read the info above (Propeller Info).
+Propeller bolt shear problems – see "Propeller Info" above.
 Also, see "T-Nut Milling Tool" below.

 Redrive clutch – see "clutch" above.
 The redrive contains a clutch and a set of reduction gears.

-Redrive fill plug – see "Redrive leaks" below, go to paragraph "C".
+Redrive fill plug problems – see "Leaks of the engine, exhaust, and redrive" above.
 The plug can become clogged and cause leaks in the redrive

-Redrive mounting stud failure – Stainless steel is inferior to class 12.9 steel hardware.
+Redrive mounting stud failure – stainless steel is inferior to class 12.9 steel hardware.
 The former will fail on engines with many hours.

 Redrive seal replacement – see "Propeller shaft seal replacement" above